Interviewing candidates for your coaching vacancy

 Beyond these basic considerations, the following are three specific questions to utilize with suggestions as to how to use them.

-1. The Opener.
-If you can, start with the basic opener, “Take a few minutes and tell us something about yourself…your background.”
+1. The opener.
+If you can, start with a basic opener.
+For example, candidates can take a few minutes to talk about themselves and their background.
 This question allows the candidate to relax a little, answer something that they should know well and get over the initial nervousness.
-But, this simple question provides you with so much more!
+This question also provides you with so much more.

 Often, the answers are very revealing.
 Candidates take this as an open invitation and tell you things that you might never think or dare to ask.
-More helpful information is gleaned from this beginning than you might imagine.
+You also gain a lot of insight from their answers.

-2. What Is Important?
-Be sure to ask each candidate why are athletics important or how do they fit into the total scheme of things in a high school.
-In this instance, you are hoping that the candidate does not fixate on winning games.
+2. What is important?
+Be sure to ask each candidate why athletics are important, or how they fit into the total scheme of high school education.
+In this instance, you’re hoping that the candidate does not fixate on winning games.
 Sure, coaches should prepare and try to win, but you want to determine if they understand the real value of education-based athletics — young adults learning skills, improving, being good sports and learning life-long lessons.